- Newark, NJ, USA

 John William Lieb was born 12 February 1860, in Newark, New Jersey, the son of John William Lieb, a leather worker, and Christina Zens.
 He acquired his formal education in the local public school and at the Newark Academy, a private high school, from which he graduated in 1875.
-Perhaps influenced by his father's interest in chemistry and mechanical technology, Lieb entered the preparatory high school connected with the Stevens Institute of Technology in nearby Hoboken, NJ, in September 1875.
-A year later Lieb became a student in mechanical engineering at the Stevens Institute.
+Perhaps influenced by his father's interest in chemistry and mechanical technology, Lieb entered the preparatory high school connected with Stevens Institute of Technology in nearby Hoboken, New Jersey, in September 1875.
+A year later, Lieb became a student in mechanical engineering at Stevens Institute of Tehnology.

 Lieb joined the staff of the Edison Electric Light Company at its 65 Fifth Avenue headquarters in New York City.
 He initially worked as a draftsman in the company's engineering department but was soon transferred to the Edison Machine Works on Goerck Street, where he assisted in the development of generators and other equipment for the Pearl Street central generating station.
 When this station opened in September 1882, Lieb was placed in charge.